NEW! View SNMP Poller history

 - For string monitors, a table of all values or a table of updates is available.

-With OID monitor history, you can troubleshoot transient issues to reduce time to resolution or observe trends for proactive planning.
+With SNMP Poller history, you can troubleshoot transient issues to reduce time to resolution or observe trends for proactive planning.
 For more details, see this article.

 IMPROVED!
 Device identification